 Adrenal fatigue (technically called “hypoadrenia” or “hypoadrenalism”) has been one of the most prevalent yet rarely diagnosed conditions for the last fifty years.
 Despite being described in medical text book in the 1800s, and despite the development of effective treatments since the 1930s, most “conventional” physicians are unaware that the problem exists!

-You have two adrenal glands about the size of a walnut.
-They sit on top of each kidney.
+You have two adrenal glands about the size of walnuts that sit on top of each kidney.
 The adrenal glands are the “stress glands” and produce powerful hormones to combat stress and help us deal with stress and change.
 The adrenal glands produce two important hormones: DHEA and cortisol.
 In the face of emotional or physical stress, injury, infection, inflammation, allergies or hormonal decline the adrenal glands respond by producing the stress hormones, DHEA & cortisol.
-If the stress remains and is chronic, the adrenal gland become fatigued and produce lower and lower levels of cortisol and DHEA.
+If the stress remains and is chronic, the adrenal gland become fatigued and produce lower and lower levels of cortisol.

 - Morning fatigue (profound)